blaueck/pytorch-demo/README.md

 # Description
-A simple demo for using training cnn with pytorch.
+A simple demo for training cnn with pytorch.
 It is a pytorch clone of [tf-simple-example](https://github.com/blaueck/tf-simple-example).
 It support training cnn with mnist, cifar10, cifar100 and svhn.

 # Requirement
 * python==3.6